Deepen your personal practice while learning a unique and effective way to share yoga with those who need it most.

 As a yoga teacher, you know that traditional yoga promotes health and well-being.
 But did you know that yoga practice that integrates the psychological and spiritual aspects of recovery has proven to be more effective as a complementary treatment for addiction?
 [1 2]

 Recovery Yoga Meetings® are intentionally designed to integrate the psychological, spiritual, and physical aspects of recovery and yoga.
-Each class incorporates tenets of mindfulness, peer support practices, and the spiritual principles of recovery into a standardized, trauma-sensitive curriculum.
+Each class incorporates mindfulness, peer support practices, and the spiritual principles of recovery into a standardized, trauma-sensitive curriculum.

 The Recovery Yoga Meetings® sequence pairs specific yoga poses with the spiritual principles of recovery.
 By "working" the 12 Steps physically with their peers, students learn how to use breath and movement to support and sustain their recovery.

 Recovery Yoga Teacher Training will help you authentically and effectively share yoga with others seeking recovery by giving you: